How To Create A To Do List In WordPress

 Use Auto Paragraphs

-If this option is enabled (‘Yes’), automatic paragraphs are used to display content in your to-do list items.
+Enable this option to display content in your to-do lists using paragraphs.

 Integrate with Post Planner

-If you plan to run a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer to help make the process of managing a multi-author WordPress site easier …
+If you are running a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …

-For more information about this handy plugin, go here: WordPress Post Planner – Multi-Author Publishing Plugin For WordPress
+To learn more this handy plugin, go here: WordPress Post Planner – WordPress Editorial Solution Plugin

-After configuring your plugin options, remember to click the ‘Save Changes’ button …
+After you have configured your options, click the ‘Save Changes’ button …

 Advanced Settings

-After configuring the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab …
+After you have configured the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab to proceed …

-This brings you to the plugin’s ‘Advanced Settings’ section …
+This brings you to the ‘Advanced Settings’ area …

-In this tab you can customize your To-Do lists, assign to-do tasks to users and carry out database maintenance tasks.
+This screen lets you customize your To-Do lists, assign to-do tasks to users and carry out plugin database maintenance tasks.

 Let’s go through how to configure the plugin’s ‘Advanced Settings’ section …